<> <> <> <>

 How does your diet affect hair loss?

 What you eat can have an enormous impact on your hair health.
-And if your once healthy hair is thinning and fading, looking to your diet can be a great way to naturally promote hair growth.
+And if your once-healthy hair is thinning and fading, looking at your diet can be a great way to naturally promote hair growth.

-Hair follicles are amongst some of the most metabolically active cells in your body, so calories, malnutrition and deficiencies can have a huge impact on your hair health.
+Hair follicles are amongst some of the most metabolically active cells in your body, so calories, malnutrition and deficiencies can have a huge impact on your hair health [1].
+In fact, the human scalp has around 100,000 hair follicles, which require protein, vitamins and minerals for optimal hair health [2].

 That's why it's so important to eat a balanced diet full of healthy fats, essential amino acids, and nutrient-rich foods, all of which can promote hair growth, and reduce hair loss and thinning, leaving you with happier, healthier hair.

-Because your diet can be such a huge factor for hair loss or hair thinning, it's also important to make sure you aren't deficient in any essential nutrients.
+Because your diet can be such a huge factor in hair loss or hair thinning, it's also important to make sure you aren't deficient in any essential nutrients.

 But while using dietary supplements and eating a diet rich in essential nutrients (and avoiding fried foods) can help address deficiencies, it's important not to overuse dietary supplements, as this can also cause hair loss.